PROFILE

 estate prices.

-Japan's reservoir of industrial leadership
+Japan's reservoir of industrial leadership and

-and technicians, well-educated and industrious
+technicians, well-educated and industrious work

-work force, high savings and investment rates,
+force, high savings and investment rates, and

-and intensive promotion of industrial
+intensive promotion of industrial development

-development and foreign trade have produced a
+and foreign trade produced a mature industrial

-mature industrial economy.
-Japan has few natural
+economy.
+Japan has few natural resources, and

-exchange needed to purchase raw materials for
+to purchase raw materials for its economy.

 Japan's long-term economic prospects are

-considered good, and it is recovering now from
+considered good, and it has largely recovered

-its worst period of economic growth since World
+from its worst period of economic stagnation

-in Japan grew at an average of roughly 1% yearly
+average of roughly 1% yearly in the 1990s,

-in the 1990s, compared to growth in the 1980s of
+compared to growth in the 1980s of about 4% per

 Agriculture, Energy, and Minerals

-cultivation.
-The agricultural economy is highly
+agricultural economy is highly subsidized and

-subsidized and protected.
-With per hectare crop
+protected.
+With per hectare crop yields among

-5.6 million cultivated hectares (14 million
+hectares (14 million acres).
+Japan normally

-acres).
-Japan normally produces a slight surplus
+produces a slight surplus of rice but imports

-of rice but imports large quantities of wheat,
+large quantities of wheat, corn, sorghum, and

-sorghum, and soybeans, primarily from the United
+soybeans, primarily from the United States.

-States.
 Japan is the largest market for U.S.

 agricultural exports.

-Given its heavy dependence on imported
+Given its heavy dependence on imported energy,

-energy, Japan has aimed to diversify its
+Japan has aimed to diversify its sources and

-source of energy from more than 75% in 1973 to
+from more than 75% in 1973 to about 52% in 2000.

-sources are coal, liquefied natural gas, nuclear
+liquefied natural gas, nuclear power, and

 Deposits of gold, magnesium, and silver meet